IASB’s new approach to disclosure requirements

 XRB event: The Disclosure Dilemma

-Register for our panel discussion to explore the proposals from a preparer, regulator and auditor perspective.
+Our panel discussion on 5 August explored the proposals from a preparer, regulator and auditor perspective.

 The IFRS Foundation has held two webinars to discuss the proposals in this Exposure Draft.